Wanted: Innovation and Evolution for the Desktop

 Edholm argues that unless the UC hardware vendors eventually wean themselves off phone hardware revenue, they run the risk of becoming "the next Wang, once the leader in a system technology (word processing) that devolved to became only a part of an applications suite….
 If the focus is on retaining a hard desktop presence like the phone, then, just like Wang and its disregard for the PC, the UC vendors may become less and less relevant.
 Building a better phone with a better display is probably not the key to success."

 Edholm is certainly not the first to make this argument, but his distinguished career with Nortel and Avaya gives him considerable credibility in this debate.
 While the UC vendors all claim that software drives their businesses, it's also true that phone hardware still accounts for about 35% of a new system acquisition.

-Desktop communications and collaboration needs a new paradigm, platform and form factors.
 Since evolution rarely gets it right the first time out, we need innovation as well.